 For a while, I have wanted to write a piece about traveling without kids.
 As moms nothing makes us feel guiltier than packing our bags and leaving the youngins to fend for themselves (in the capable hands of another adult of course).
 Still, there is a lot of benefit to getting away without your children.
+This is what makes corporate travel so great… the decision is taken out of your hands.
+Then again, I could always just say Jettly don’t let children on their jets (a white lie every now and again is not a bad thing).

 Yes remember sleeping?
 Like had a few many too many drinks slept til 3 PM on a Saturday in college sleeping?
 Don’t you miss it?
-I have been going away once or twice a year since Will was a baby and I must admit its the only time I really sleep.
+I have been going away once or twice a year since Will was a baby and I must admit it’s the only time I really sleep.
 At home, I listen for every sound, cry, whimper and feel like at any moment I may be needed.
 When I travel alone or with girlfriends, I have the kind of sleep that I haven’t had in 6 and a half years.
 In fact, when people invite me somewhere my first question is always “Can I sleep in?”.

 Alone Time is Good for You